Film Polski

-Film Polski (also Przedsiębiorstwo Państwowe Film Polski) was the state-run film production and distribution organization of Poland, founded in 1945.
+Film Polski (also Przedsiębiorstwo Państwowe Film Polski) was the state-run film production and distribution organization of the Polish People's Republic, founded in 1945.

 History

 On November 13, 1945, the postwar communist government decreed the formation of Polski Film as a national enterprise.
 Organized under the Minister of Culture Władysław Kowalski, Polski Film had control over both domestic film production and distribution of all foreign films.
 In the first years there was still room for smaller production companies, notably Yiddish-language.